CocoZDev/EventHub/README.md

 # Team

 This app was developed by Guiyu Zhao (me), Brian Hart, Prathibha Chunchu, Michael Osgood, and Michael Lazear.
+The original group Github link is https://github.com/Brian-T-Hart/chartreuse_project.